Do you want to get started on the estate planning process?

 For our Estate Planning Clients.
-We ask all of our estate planning client to complete a Client Questionnaire before our initial meeting so that the meeting is informative and productive.
+We ask all of our estate planning clients to complete a Client Questionnaire before our initial meeting so that the meeting is informative and productive.
 The Questionnaire can be completed on your computer using our fillable form or by hand.
 Simply click on the link, download the form (down arrow in the upper right-hand corner), fill in the information, and save and/or print.

 After you have completed the Questionnaire, please either:

 - Mail your completed Questionnaire to Samuel, Sayward & Baler LLC, ATTN: Jennifer Poles, 858 Washington Street, Suite 202, Dedham, MA 02026, or

 - Fax it to 781-461-0916, or

 - Email your completed Questionnaire to Jennifer at email@example.com.

 If emailing, please do so as an encrypted document since the Questionnaire will contain information such as Social Security Numbers and account numbers that should NOT be e-mailed for data security reasons.

 If you would like to know more about our process before you contact us, below are some frequently asked questions.

 Do you charge hourly or is there a flat fee for your services?
 Samuel, Sayward & Baler LLC generally charges a flat fee for preparation of estate plan documents (Wills, Trusts, Powers of Attorney, health care documents, etc.).
 Our fixed fees for estate plan documents range from about $3,000 to $7,500+ depending upon a client’s particular situation.

 Estate and trust administration services and long-term care planning services are billed on an hourly basis or a fixed fee basis.